duckbox72/cellar-club/VIDEO_TRANSCRIPTION.md

 So, Let's open the drink Bottle view.
 Here we can provide a PRIVATE NOTE, drinking date and register if any money was gathered.
 We also have the option to add a review for the item.For that we set the privacy status, select a like/dislike feedback, set a score and write a tasting note.

+## Memories page [2:58]
-This time when submit is pressed, the cosumption is added and we are taken to de Memories Page
+This time when submit is pressed, the cosumption is added and we are taken to de Memories Page.
+By default MEMORIES are also shown from the most recent.
+For each item we can quickly reference the REASON of removal THE-DATE the bottle was consumed, AND these icons represent wheter the item has A-PRIVATE-NOTE, has gathered any money or has a review.

+## Memory page [3:22]
+Clicking on the item will access the Memory page.
+Where we can see the complete profile, and have the hability to UNCONSUME the bottle returning it to collectio AND access it's review if there is one.

+## Reviews page [3:34]
+But in fact we have the REVIEWS-Page,